What is Fraudulent Misrepresentation?

 It is not enough that a false claim was made by the defendant in order to prove fraudulent misrepresentation.
 Furthermore, the plaintiff in the case must show that the false claim was also an important factor in his or her decision to complete the transaction.
 Again, the consumer alleging fraudulent misrepresentation against a car dealer would have to show that the car's gas mileage was a factor in his or her decision to purchase the vehicle.

 5. Made with the intention of influencing the plaintiff

 Likewise, the claim must also have been made with the intention of convincing the plaintiff to take a certain course of action.
 In cases involving businesses, such false claims are often made with the intention of getting people to agree to a deal they would not have otherwise agreed to, such as overvaluing a business that is up for sale.

 6. The plaintiff suffered a material loss

-If you have been the victim of possible fraudulent misrepresentation then you need an attorney who has the experience and dedication to fight for your case.
+If you have been the victim of possible fraudulent misrepresentation, whether you are a consumer or a business owner, then you need an attorney who has the experience and dedication to fight for your case.
 The legal team at Weisberg Law has handled many cases involving misrepresentation.
 Contact them today to find out how they may be able to put that experience to work for you.